GICJ participation at the 56th Session of the Committee on Economic, social and cultural Rights (CESCR)

 When there is no domestic political will to address this human rights situation, these citizens turn to the international community for an end to their suffering.
 The lack of criticism for the abusive practices of this government towards its people and the lack of sincerity with which these violations have been addressed mean that the people of Iraq continue to suffer without change.
 For these reasons we ask this Committee to truly scrutinize Iraq’s reports and statements; demand that the delegation submit clear and transparent information about the real situation; and be answerable as to why they have failed to make any progress in the areas of economic, social and cultural rights despite the country’s wealth and support of UN bodies.

-To download the report submitted by GICJ, click here.
+Read online or download the full report submitted by GICJ.

 Overview of GICJ participation at Treaty Bodies